 But stationary games also have one major thing in common: a fixed point of reference.

 Additionally, many free-movement games have locomotion settings that allow you to teleport around the game world.
-Generally speaking, games that offer teleportation and narrowed vision settings tend to be easier on you if you’re prone to motion sickness.
+Generally speaking, games that offer teleportation and narrowed vision settings tend to be easier on your stomach if you’re prone to motion sickness.

 Even if you’re playing a free-motion game that doesn’t offer teleportation, such as Onward, Echo Arena or Pavlov, you can still use snap-turning.
 While not as helpful for fending off motion sickness, snap-turning should make the experience of turning artificially in VR less jarring for you.

 Start small.
-Run around your game of choice with smooth motion turned on.
-If you’re feeling extra bold, turn on smooth-turning and use the full range of artificial motion granted to you by your controllers.
+Run around inside of your game of choice with smooth motion turned on.
+If you’re feeling extra bold, turn on smooth-turning and use the full range of artificial motion available to you.

 Note that you don’t want to let yourself hit the point of no return (by reaching a state of motion sickness) each time.
-Instead, do smooth controls for a limited amount of time that you’re able to withstand playing around in VR without reaching a point where you’re getting sick.
+Instead, enable smooth controls for whatever limited amount of time that you’re able to withstand playing around in VR without reaching a point where you’re getting sick.
 Again, once you’re sick, then there’s no going back.
-But if you train yourself to get used to artificial motion in VR, you’ll increase your tolerance until it’s second nature to be in VR—and you’ll get used to artificial motion like anybody who spends hours in VR each day.
+But if you train yourself to get used to artificial motion in VR, you’ll increase your tolerance until VR play is second nature.

 There are a few food items and supplements you can ingest to fight motion sickness.
 Here are some recommendations:

-If you’ve ever flown on a plane, then you know that the classic sage advice for people who experience motion sickness during the landing procedure is “Snack on mint-flavored chewing gum.”
+If you’ve flown on planes often, then you might know that people who experience motion sickness during the landing procedure are traditionally told to chew mint-flavored chewing gum.

-You can use the same logic in VR.
-A mint-flavored candy or stick of chewing gum will help you feel better when you’re feeling motion sick.
-You can also use mint as a preventative measure when you’re preparing to participate in any activity where you expect to face down a paper bag due to motion sickness.
+You can use the same logic when approaching motion sickness in VR.
+A mint-flavored candy or stick of chewing gum should help you feel better when you’ve induced motion sickness.
+You can also use mint as a preventative measure to ward off motion sickness before it strikes.

 2. Ginger Root

-Like mint, ginger root is a world-famous digestive aid that helps with motion sickness as well.
-You can take it in the form of candy or ginger ale, but make sure that you’re getting real ginger in there.
+Like mint, ginger root is a world-famous digestive aid that helps with motion sickness.
+You can take it in the form of candy or ginger ale, but make sure that you’re getting real ginger.
 Ginger “flavoring” won’t cut it for aiding against motion sickness.

-You can also get a healthy dosage of ginger from tablets that contain ginger root.
+Tip: You can also get a healthy dosage of ginger from tablets that contain ginger root.